cwshu/NCTU_OS_2015_HW3/spec.rst

         $ tar -xvf linux-3.19.tar.gz
         # This will decompress and unpack kernel source to directory linux-3.19/ at current working directory.

-2. Adding custom system call
+2. Add the custom system call
 """"""""""""""""""""""""""""

 A. Define the custom system call in the syscall table (see Figure 10)::